 AWS Interview Questions and Answers :

-The AWS Solution Architect Purpose: With concerns to AWS, a Solution Architect would outline and describe AWS architecture for subsisting methods, moving them to cloud architectures as well as elaborating professional road-maps for prospective AWS cloud implementations (Amazon Web Services Online Training).
+The AWS Solution Architect Purpose: With concerns to AWS, a Solution Architect would outline and describe AWS architecture for subsisting methods, moving them to cloud architectures as well as elaborating professional road-maps for prospective AWS cloud implementations.
 So, in this AWS Architect interview questions blog, in all segment, we will begin with the fundamentals and later lead our way ahead to further technological questions, toward the best learning experience please indicate the questions in series so that the thoughts for the following question will be apparent in the first.

 Answer: The AWS Serverless Application Model (AWS SAM) extends AWS CloudFormation to provide a simplified way of defining the Amazon API Gateway APIs, AWS Lambda functions, and Amazon DynamoDB tables needed by your serverless application.

 3. What is the use of Amazon ElastiCache?

 Answer: Amazon ElastiCache is a web service that makes it easy to deploy, operate, and scale an in-memory data store or cache in the cloud.

 4. Differentiate between stopping and terminating an instance?